gotuna/docs/content/docs/basics/middlewares.md

 Middlewares are small pieces of code that take one request, do something with it, and pass it down to another middleware or the final handler.
-Some common use-cases for middleware are request logging or header manipulation.
 All middlewares have the common `MiddlewareFunc` signature.

 ## Attaching middlewares